Miruro-no-kuon/Miruro/README.md

 ## Get in Touch! 📧

 Got questions, suggestions, or just wanna say hi?
-Drop us a line at miruro@proton.me.
+Drop us a line at <miruro@proton.me>.
 You can also hang out with us on Discord.

 - Visit our website at **[Miruro.com](https://www.miruro.com)**